 Website :: Central Puget Sound Regional Transit Authority

 While we don’t condone octopus wrestling, we were inspired by the stories that we uncovered surrounding Tacoma’s faceted past.
-The overall design of “Gertie’s Ghost” will be inspired by the mythical 600 pound octopus that theoretically lives in the submerged ruins of the Tacoma Narrows bridge.
-Eight Octopus tentacles will rise out of the ground; an abstract representation of the “Ghost of Galloping Gertie” climbing straight out of the City’s historical roots and into the future.
+The overall design of “Gertie’s Ghost” is inspired by the mythical 600 pound octopus that theoretically lives in the submerged ruins of the Tacoma Narrows bridge.
+Eight Octopus tentacles rise out of the ground; an abstract representation of the “Ghost of Galloping Gertie” climbing straight out of the City’s historical roots and into the future.

-Fabricated of heavy steel, angle iron, plate and rivets, and solidly anchored in concrete, “Gerties Ghost” is built on a scale commensurate with Tacoma’s industrial past and in keeping with the surrounding landscape.
+Fabricated of heavy Corten steel, angle iron, plate and rivets, and solidly anchored in concrete, “Gerties Ghost” is built on a scale commensurate with Tacoma’s industrial past and in keeping with the surrounding landscape.

 Sound Transit’s Public Art Program (STart) has selected Engineered Artworks to create a site-responsive gateway artwork for a new entry to downtown Tacoma, Washington near Sound Transit’s Pacific Avenue Underpass, which is part of its renovated commuter rail extension.
-This call is being managed by the City of Tacoma’s Arts Program.
+This call was managed by the City of Tacoma’s Arts Program.